Mini-Conf/Mini-Conf/README.md

 pip install -r requirements.txt

-./run.sh
+make run

 ```

-When you are ready to deploy run `./freeze.sh` to get a static version of the site.
+When you are ready to deploy run `make freeze` to get a static version of the site.

 ### Tour